 Preventing Ankle Swelling

 Sitting for extended periods of time on long-haul flights can also cause foot and ankle swelling.

 While this is typically harmless, it can be annoying and slightly painful.
 The circulation benefits of compression socks apply gradual pressure to the ankles, which keeps blood from pooling.
 Those suffering from conditions like diabetes are especially prone to in-flight swelling but can stay comfortable by planning ahead.

 Keeping Legs Cool and Comfortable

 Riding on a plane or train means dealing with unpredictable temperatures.
 If you’re someone who tends to feel cold, compression socks can keep you warm.
 The increased blood circulation brought about by compression socks helps regulate body temperature to help you feel more comfortable.
 Other times, you may find yourself feeling stuffy or warm in the train car or cabin of a plane.
-Another great thing about travel socks is that most feature moisture-wicking technology to keep legs from feeling hot and sweaty.
+Another wonderful thing about travel socks is that most feature moisture-wicking technology to keep legs from feeling hot and sweaty.

 When planning for your next trip, don’t forget to adorn your travel compression socks.
-Doing so will help you stay more comfortable and healthy for the duration of your flight, train ride, or road trip.
+Doing so will help you stay more comfortable and healthier for the duration of your flight, train ride, or road trip.